herdars/get-countried/README.md

 ## Getting going

-Run `yarn all` to run the test, verify code coverage and kick-start the dev server
+Run `yarn all` to check the code lint, run the test, verify code coverage and kick-start the dev server

+Linter: Prettier + TSLint

-Test framework - Jasmine
+Test framework: Jasmine

-Code coverage tool - Istanbul
+Code coverage tool: Istanbul

+1. Linter will break if the code isn't upto standards.

-Test coverage will break if there isn't 100% ooverage across lines, functions, branches and statements
+2. Test coverage will break if there isn't 100% ooverage across lines, functions, branches and statements

 Access `https://localhost:4200` for using the application.
 Note the secure protocol.